jwpconsulting/projectify/README.md

 the application:

 - projectify-backend: the Projectify backend wrapped inside gunicorn
-- projectify-celery: the Projectify background worker wrapped in celery
 - projectify-manage: the Projectify backend's management tool, using Django management commands.